crankmanser/sphec-meter/Architectural_Blueprint.md

 * **Purpose:** To provide an accurate, KPI-driven view of battery state and health.
 * **Hardware:** Uses an INA219 for bidirectional current sensing.
 * **Hybrid Model:**
-    * **Coulomb Counting:** Precisively tracks energy (Watt-hours) flowing into and out of the battery.
+    * **Coulomb Counting:** Precisely tracks energy (Watt-hours) flowing into and out of the battery.
 A **moving average filter** is applied to the raw current readings to smooth high-frequency fluctuations from the ESP32's radio, improving accuracy.
     * **Voltage Reconciliation:** Uses Open-Circuit Voltage (OCV) to correct for drift after power-off events.
     * **Stateful Learning:** An automated, long-term **SOH Recalibration Cycle** measures the battery's true capacity, making the SOH value progressively more accurate.
 * **Storage:** The power monitor's state is persisted to the SD card via the `StorageEngine`.